PrMestizo/Customer-Support-Bot/README.md

 # Customer-Support-Bot
-Building a Customer Support Chatbot with LangGraph
+Building a Customer Support Chatbot with LangGraph.

+This is an adaptation of the customer support bot of the LangGraph docs.
+So props to them.
+Here is the [link](https://langchain-ai.github.io/langgraph/tutorials/customer-support/customer-support) where is all explained.

+This project demonstrates how to build an airline customer support bot using LangGraph, an AI conversational platform.
+The bot can assist users in researching and making travel arrangements, including flights, hotels, car rentals, and excursions.

 ![Descripción de la imagen](assets/Specialized-Workflows.png)